CRR7735/Dynamic-Gov-Project-Framework/Introduction.md

 ## Principles
 Thre are six principles in this framework to guide you and your team’s behavior:
 * Principle 1. __Focus on the Customer and Program__: Business is the focus of every project proposal, analysis, decision, and action.
 Every project taken should move the program toward achieving its strategic goals and satisfying  customer requirements.
-That means achieving the program priority, scope, schedule, budget, and quality requirements to deliver value now and in the future.
+That means focusing resources and activities on achieving the program priority, scope, schedule, budget, and quality requirements to deliver value now and in the future.

 * Principle 2. __Collaborate for Results__: When a team works in a spirit of collaboration and commitment, they will produce more deliverables with higher quality than groups that do not have a good understanding and shared ownership of the final product.